suusan2go/protoeasy-go/README.md

 #root     16450     1  0 Nov28 ?
 00:06:01 /usr/bin/docker daemon -H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock
 ```

-Many Docker VirtualBox setups are similar to this, including I belive the one created from Docker Machine.
+Many Docker VirtualBox setups are similar to this, including I believe the one created from Docker Machine.

 In my `~/.bash_aliases`, I have: